Identify the Differences Between Finches at the Feeders

 The shape of the House Finch's wing gives it a more compact and streamlined appearance in flight, while the Purple Finch's wing shape may contribute to a slightly more powerful and agile flight.

-The Purple Finch, on the other hand, has a more deeply notched tail, with the central feathers significantly shorter than the outer feathers, creating a more pronounced V shape.
+The Purple Finch, on the other hand, has a more deeply notched tail, with the central feathers significantly shorter than the outer feathers, creating a more pronounced V shape and appearing more forked than the House's.

-Additionally, the Purple Finch's tail feathers are often described as more pointed than the House Finch's tail feathers, although this can also be difficult to discern without close observation.
+Additionally, the Purple Finch's tail feathers are often described as more pointed, although this can also be difficult to discern without close observation.

 It's important to note that tail shape can vary among individuals and can also change as feathers wear and molt.